ElDivinCodino/DynamoDS/README.md

 - **OperationMessage**: This message is used for all read/write operation between client and nodes.
 Putting all the logic into a single message results in a better organized code.

+### TODOs

+- STE
+    - Logging
+    - RemotePaths (send to self with path)

+- FRA
+    - Merge Client and ClientActor (use Future pattern)
+    - Review TODOs in Actor's onReceive and extend Storage class accordingly